KQM-git/TCL/characters/geo/zhongli.md

 | GU | 1 |
 | Press Frames | 39 |
 | Hold Frames | 97 |

+* Resonation can overlap to deal multiple instances of damage
+* Steles resonate independently and do not resonate with each other
 {% endtab %}

 {% tab title="Planet Befall" %}